Siddhartha123/astarpython/README.md

 astarpython
 ===========

-My implementation of the A* pathfinding algorithm, with text visulisations of the pathfinding in plain ASCII.
+My implementation of the A* pathfinding algorithm, with 'Roguelike' text visulisations of the pathfinding in plain ASCII.

 Passable squares are denoted by a '0' character, and impassable squares by a '7'.
 For the sake of simplicity, currently the start square is always the top left square (0,0) and the goal square is always the bottom right square.